trevorcook/hkd-delta/README.md

 mayorMike = Citizen  "Mike" "Mayor" mayorMark = applyDelta mayorMike compMaryMark
 -- mayorMark = Citizen {name = "Mark", occupation = "Mayor"}
 ```

+## Detecting Changes
 As noted, the 'Changed' constructor belongs to the `Change` type.
 And
 this library provides special handling for Change deltas.
-Speciffically, it allows `Unchanged` values to be propagated down a delta,
+Specifically, it allows `Unchanged` values to be propagated down a delta,
 such that all unchanged fields result in an `Unchanged` delta.

 For instance first observe the following delta is the same as Unchanged

 ```haskell
 dMaryMary = calcDelta mary mary
 -- dMaryMary = Citizen {name = Unchanged, occupation = Unchanged}